Scroll down and click

 Limited availability.
 Published May 99.

-description of the 213 mile route from Hardy's birthplace in Higher
+A detailed description of the 213 mile route from Hardy's birthplace in

-Bockhampton, to Stinsford Church, where his heart is buried, accompanied by
+Higher Bockhampton, to Stinsford Church, where his heart is buried,

-knowledgeable references to Hardy's work.
-Limited availability.
-Published October 95.
+accompanied by knowledgeable references to Hardy's work.
+Published April 15.